How to generate random numbers in Java

 Method 3: Using the ThreadLocalRandom class

-1. Import the class java.util.concurrent.ThreadLocalRandom
+1. Import the java.util.concurrent.ThreadLocalRandom class.

-2. Invoke one of the following methods:
+2. Use some of the following ThreadLocalRandom class methods:

 import java.util.concurrent.ThreadLocalRandom;